tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 ## Net time

 All APSGroups instances connected will try to sync their time.
-I call this synced time ”net time”.
+I call this synced time "net time".

 It works like this: When an APSGroups instance comes up it waits a while for NET_TIME packets.
 If it gets such a packet then it enters receive mode and takes the time in the received NET_TIME packet and stores a diff to that time and local time.
 This diff can then be used to translate back and forth between local and net time.
 If no such packet arrives in expected time it enters send mode and starts sending NET_TIME packets itself using its current net time.
 If a NET_TIME packet is received when in send mode it directly goes over to listen mode.
 If in listen mode and no NET_TIME packet comes in reasonable time it goes over to send mode.
 So among all instances on the network only one is responsible for sending NET_TIME.
 If that instance leaves then there might be a short fight for succession, but it will resolve itself rather quickly.